5 Low-Carb Ways to Celebrate the Holidays

 How do you handle the holiday carb-fest for the next few weeks?

 Do you swear off eating low-carb for now, assume you'll gain weight, feel bad, and just grin and bear it?
 Don't do that, OK.

-You can still stick to your low-carb plans during the holidays.
+You can still stick to your low-carb plans during Thanksgiving, Christmas, and other holidays.
 You just have to be smart about what you eat, where you go, and how far you're willing to go to stay low carb.

 Here are 10 low-carb ways to celebrate the holidays.

 1. Count carbs

 Do you know what your carbs-per-day limit is?
 You should.
 Most low-carb diets recommend no more than 50 to 150 grams of carbs per day.